-France urges Iran to reverse nuclear move, China hits at U.S. pressure
+Diplomats: Europeans keen to avoid sending Iran nuclear case to back U.N. - for now

 Iranian Foreign Minister Mohammad Javad Zarif said the move was not a violation of the accord, arguing that Iran was exercising its right to respond to the U.S. walkout last year.

-But the gambit may have far-reaching diplomatic consequences and comes less than two weeks after Trump said he ordered air strikes on Iran, only to cancel them minutes before impact.
+However, the gambit may have far-reaching diplomatic consequences and comes less than two weeks after Trump said he ordered air strikes on Iran, only to cancel them minutes before impact.

+European signatories of the 2015 deal with Iran have sought to pull Washington and Tehran back from direct confrontation and wanted to avoid escalating the diplomatic standoff to the United Nations.

+“Not for now.
+We want to defuse the crisis,” said one European diplomat when asked about a possible move to trigger the dispute resolution mechanism enshrined in the 2015 nuclear accord with Iran.

 The nuclear deal lifted most international sanctions against Iran in return for curbs on its nuclear work.
 It aimed to extend the time Tehran would need to produce a nuclear bomb, if it chose to, from roughly 2-3 months to a year.